Can supervise: YES

 The potential of thermogravimetric analysis (TG) as a tool for the characterisation of ochre paint used in indigenous Australian bark paintings has been investigated.
 TG has been combined with differential scanning calorimetry (DSC) and mass spectrometry

-Hakimi, M, Feizi, N, Hassani, H, Vahedi, H & Thomas, P 2010, 'Regeneration Of Aromatic Carbonyl Compounds From The Corresponding Oximes Using Tetrapyridine Silver(Ii) Peroxydisulfate In Acetonitrile And Aqueous Media', Synthetic Communications, vol. 40, no. 5, pp. 725-731.View/Download from: UTS OPUS or Publisher's site
+Hakimi, M, Feizi, N, Hassani, H, Vahedi, H & Thomas, P 2010, 'Regeneration Of Aromatic Carbonyl Compounds From The Corresponding Oximes Using Tetrapyridine Silver(Ii) Peroxydisulfate In Acetonitrile And Aqueous Media', Synthetic Communications, vol. 40, no. 5, pp. 725-731.View/Download from: Publisher's site

 The results of the recovery of both aldehyde and ketone carbonyl functionalities from the